chad-warring/chad-warring.github.io/_pages/about.md

 ## About Me

 Hi, I’m **Chad Warring** 👋
-I’m currently pursuing my MSc in Data Science at one of Europe’s leading universities.
+I’m currently pursuing my MSc in Data Science at one of Europe’s universities.

 Outside of academics, I enjoy:
 - 📚 Reading